mirolaukka/epidemics-spreading-simulation/SEIRS/readme.md

 - `width` (int): Width of the visualization screen.
 (Default: 800)
 - `height` (int): Height of the visualization screen.
 (Default: 600)

+## Customization

+You can customize the simulation by adjusting the provided parameters.
+These parameters control various aspects of the simulation, such as population size, infection rate, recovery rate, and visualization dimensions.

 ### Example Usage

 ```python